iand675/iankduncan.com/about.md

 title: About
 ---

-# About
+# About the blog

-This blog serves as my spot for writing about tech (Haskell, Distributed Systems, Databases, etc.), beer, and other sundry essays.
+This blog serves as my spot for writing about tech (Haskell, distributed systems, databases), beer, and other sundry essays.